COSC3020/fibonacci-invariants-Mgoodno1/README.md

 your answer to this markdown file.

 Answer:
-A good invariant would be [0... n - 1].
+A good invariant would be at the start for each recursive call to fib(n), the fibonacci numbers for indices 0 to n - 1.
-This invariant is directly tied to how the fibonacci sequence is being constructed within the recursive function.
-At each recurssion the function will ensure that all computed fibonnacci numbers up to n-1 are correct before computing fib(n).
-Thus, the invariant will hold true at the begining of each recursive call and will ensure the array will correctly represent the sequence up to the index n.
+This invariant would work because the fibonacci numbers for all previous indices are computed before calculating fib(n).
+Which ensures that the function can compute fib(n) using the previously computed values of fib(n-1) and fib(n-2).
 For example fib(3), the sequence [0, 1, 1] would be already computed, then fib(3) is computed as fib(2) + fib(1) giving 2, producing [0, 1, 1, 2].

+Sources:
+Lecture slides
+Using ChatGPT to understand some of the logic of invariants more precisely